ZaValera/backbone.ribs/README.md

 * Ribs.Collection
 * Set and Get: in `handlers, computeds and processors` method `set` return value, which will be set to model. `get` participates in the inverse operation.
 * Binding's `filter` renamed to `processor`
+* Computeds: method `set` of must return an array of values
 * Bindings: binding "inDOM" was removed.
 Please use binding "toggleByClass".
 * Bindings: binding "options" was removed.
 Please use binding "value".